Skip to content

 Select the subjects, the behaviors and the time interval.

-Set the time interval to the Observed events
+Set the time interval to Observed events.

 Limit export to the observed events